zappmonkey/reactphp-sqlite/README.md

 By default, this method will keep "idle" connection open for 60s and will then end the underlying connection.
 The next request after an "idle" connection ended will automatically create a new underlying connection.
-This ensure you always get a "fresh" connection and as such should not be confused with a "keepalive" or "heartbeat" mechanism, as this will not actively try to probe the connection.
+This ensures you always get a "fresh" connection and as such should not be confused with a "keepalive" or "heartbeat" mechanism, as this will not actively try to probe the connection.
 You can explicitly pass a custom idle timeout value in seconds (or use a negative number to not apply a